ska-sa/katversion/README.rst

 ::

-        # From somewhere inside your SCM, run the next command, it will print
+        # From inside your SCM subdirectory, run the following command
-        # the result to stdout.
+        # which will print the result to stdout:
         $ kat-get-version.py

-        # Or for a release version (without all the development details)
-        $ kat-get-version.py -r